Fighting Noise with Noise: Causal Inference with Many Candidate Instruments: Preliminary

-\section{Background}
+\subsection{Background}

-The instrumental variable (IV) approach is a popular method for inferring causality from observational studies.
+The instrumental variable approach is a popular method for inferring causality from observational studies.
 It introduces exogenous variables called instruments to control for unmeasured confounding $U$.
-Conditioning on observed covariates, a variable $Z$ is called an IV for estimating the causal effect of an exposure $D$ on an outcome $Y$ if it satisfies the three core conditions \citep[e.g.][]{VanessaDidelez2007, LinboWang2018} below: \begin{itemize} \item[I1] \textbf{Relevance}: $Z$ is associated with the exposure; \item[I2] \textbf{Exclusion restriction}: $Z$ has no direct effect on the outcome; \item[I3] \textbf{Independence}: $Z$ is independent of unmeasured variables that affect the exposure and the outcome. \end{itemize} Figure \ref{fig1} gives a causal graph representation of the IV model.
+Conditioning on observed covariates, a variable $Z$ is called an instrument for estimating the causal effect of an exposure $D$ on an outcome $Y$ if it satisfies the three core conditions \citep[e.g.][]{VanessaDidelez2007, LinboWang2018}: (I1) Relevance: $Z$ is associated with $D$; (I2) Exclusion restriction: $Z$ has no direct effect on $Y$; (I3) Independence: $Z$ is independent of unmeasured variables that affect $D$ and $Y$.

-Suppose we have $n$ independent samples $(Y_i, D_i, \bm{Z}_{i}, \bm X_{i})$ from the distribution of $ (Y, D, \bm{Z}, \bm X) $, where $Y$ is a continuous outcome of interest, $D$ is a continuous exposure, $\bm Z=(Z_1, \ldots, Z_p)^{\T} \in \mathbb{R}^{p}$ denotes candidate instrumental variables, and $\bm X=(X_1, \ldots, X_q)^{\T} \in \mathbb{R}^q$ represents baseline covariates.
+Suppose we have $n$ independent samples $(Y_i, D_i, {Z}_{i}, X_{i})$ from the distribution of $ (Y, D, {Z}, X) $, where $Y$ is a continuous outcome of interest, $D$ is a continuous exposure, $ Z=(Z_1, \ldots, Z_p)^{\T} \in \mathbb{R}^{p}$ denotes candidate instrumental variables, and $ X=(X_1, \ldots, X_q)^{\T} \in \mathbb{R}^q$ represents baseline covariates.
 We assume that $D$ and $Y$ are generated from the following linear structural equation models: